Faunsdale Plantation

-Faunsdale Plantation is a historic forced-labor plantation near the town of Faunsdale, Alabama, United States.
-This plantation is in the Black Belt, a section of the state developed for cotton plantations.
+Faunsdale Plantation is a historic slave plantation near the town of Faunsdale, Alabama, United States.
+This plantation is located in the Black Belt, a section of the state developed for cotton plantations.
 Until the U.S. Civil War, planters held as many as 186 enslaved African Americans as laborers to raise cotton as a commodity crop.

 A number of the workers' former cabins remain standing, and they are among the most significant examples of slave housing in Marengo County.
 These cabins are also among the last remaining examples of this building type in the state of Alabama.

 The house was added to the National Register of Historic Places on 13 July 1993, as a part of the historic district associated with the Plantation Houses of the Alabama Canebrake and Their Associated Outbuildings Multiple Property Submission.

 Description of house and cabins

 The plantation house at Faunsdale Plantation is a simple Greek Revival style, two-story, wood-frame structure with a gabled roof, flanked on each side with one-story gabled wings.

 The nearby one-room slave cabins date from 1860 and are also wood-frame structures.
 They have high-pitched gables and scalloped barge boards, which show a Carpenter Gothic influence.